 Man jailed for murder of four soldiers in IRA bomb blast has his conviction quashed

-Senior judges ruled that Patrick Thompson's murder convictions were unsafe due to confession evidence used against him at his Crown Court trial.
+Senior judges ruled that Patrick Thompson's murder convictions were unsafe due to confession evidence used against him at his trial.

-Major Peter Willis, 37, of the Green Howards, Sergeant Robert Samuel McCarter, 33, of the Royal Engineers, and Ammunition Technical Officers Calvert Brown, 25, and Edward Garside, 34, of the Royal Army Ordnance Corps, died in an IRA landmine explosion near Forkhill, south Armagh in July 1975.
+Major Peter Willis, 37, of the Green Howards, Sergeant Robert Samuel McCarter, 33, of the Royal Engineers, and Ammunition Technical Officers Calvert Brown, 25, and Edward Garside, 34, of the Royal Army Ordnance Corps, died in an IRA landmine explosion near Forkhill in July 1975.

 The victims were part of a patrol investigating suspicious but ultimately decoy milk churns left near Ford’s Cross.
 A 70lb bomb planted in a beer keg concealed in a hedge was detonated by command wire, instantly killing all four.